 What is the most important first step for pool builder SEO?

-RankTop DFW provides local SEO services built specifically for DFW home service businesses, including pool builders across Plano, Frisco, McKinney, Fort Worth, and surrounding cities.
-If your pool company website is not generating consistent leads before spring season, contact me for a free audit — I will review your GBP, check your city page situation, and identify the specific gaps within 24 hours.
+RankTop DFW provides local SEO services built specifically for DFW home service businesses, including dedicated city programs for pool builders in Plano, Frisco, McKinney, Fort Worth, and surrounding cities.
+If your pool company website is not generating consistent leads before spring season, contact me for a free audit — I will review your city page coverage, check your schema markup and entity signals, and identify the specific technical gaps within 24 hours.